For response at home to attacks abroad, White House brings out Biden

 He called Islamic State a "gang of thugs peddling a warped ideology" and said shutting out refugees would "play right into the terrorists' hands" by increasing tensions between Muslims and the West.

-"We win by prioritizing our security as we've been doing.
+"We win by prioritising our security as we've been doing.
 Refusing to compromise our fundamental American values: freedom, openness, tolerance," Biden said.

 The U.S. House of Representatives - including dozens of Obama's fellow Democrats - passed a bill on Thursday to suspend Obama's program that would admit 10,000 Syrian refugees and intensify screening measures.